 In another coincidence, Paul Connett of the Fluoride Action Network says he played soccer with John Cleese when he was studying at Cambridge University.
 As a young adult I visited a friend who was studying at Cambridge, and during my time there and other non-fluoridated places in Europe my health dramatically improved again.
 Incidentally, my friend told me his asthma improved while in Cambridge, having lived in a fluoridated city previously, before knowing why I was asking.
 Asthma has been linked to fluoride exposure.

 The comedy in the following pages is unavoidably very dark, to the point of being gallows humour.
-Monty Python’s work has been borrowed from quite heavily, though for the most part not simply imitated.
-The aim of the exercise is to be in the spirit of Monty Python; to give forced-fluoridation something like the Monty Python treatment.
+There are some Python allusions and some outright imitation, but the aim is just to give forced-fluoridation something like the Monty Python treatment – effective, but not necessarily safe.
 The fluoridationists certainly deserve it, because corporate pseudoscience is not the Messiah.
 It’s a very naughty ploy.
 Now, piss off if you’re a forced-fluorifuckation freak.